-For the successful completion of the MCA Programme, a regular student must earn 114 credits in a minimum of 6 Semesters, while a lateral-entry student must earn 72 credits in a minimum of 4 semesters.
+For the successful completion of the MCA Programme, a regular student must earn 85 credits in a minimum of 4 Semesters.

 7. COURSE REGISTRATION

 Each student, on admission shall be assigned to a mentor, who shall advice and counsel the student about the details of the academic programme and the choice of courses, considering the student's academic background and career objectives.
 Some courses require students to register through a Course Registration Process via the online Enterprise Resource Planning software (ERP).